-The Group contributes to various employee selected superannuation funds for the purpose of superannuation guarantee payments and payment of other superannuation benefits on behalf of employees.
+The Parent contributes to various employee selected superannuation funds for the purpose of superannuation guarantee payments and payment of other superannuation benefits on behalf of employees.
 The funds are administered independently.

-The Group has no interest in the various superannuation funds other than as a contributor.
+The Parent has no interest in the various superannuation funds other than as a contributor.

-The Group contributes to the State Authorities Superannuation Scheme (SASS) and to the State Authorities Non-Contributory Superannuation Scheme (SANCS) for the purpose of defined benefits superannuation schemes for 1 employee (1 employee took a redundancy during 2020) and no new employees are eligible to join these schemes.
+The Parent contributes to the State Authorities Superannuation Scheme (SASS) for 1 employee and no new employees are eligible to join these schemes.
 The Plan is administered by an independent corporate trustee.

-The Group has no interest in the superannuation plan (other than as a contributor) and is liable for any shortfall in reserves to meet the employees' entitlements.
-Currently the Plan is in surplus and it is anticipated the Group is unlikely to be required to have any further liability to these funds.
+The Parent has no interest in the superannuation plan (other than as a contributor) and is liable for any shortfall in reserves to meet the employees' entitlements.
+Currently the Plan is in surplus and it is anticipated the Parent is unlikely to be required to have any further liability to these funds.